joequant/scms/doc/patent-simulation.md

 ## System Design

+### Schema

+The Database schema in Relational format is described in Schedule A.

 ### Simulation

 A simulation allows for a Smart Contract's version of code to be analysed, in many of its possible outcomes.

+#### Preconditions

+* That a contract is defined and contains valid code.

+#### Process

+1. For each scenario defined in SCENARIO for the contract, the simulation process is performed.
+1. A record in SCENARIO_RUN is added.

 ### Scenarios

 Scenarios represent one possible outcome/contingency of a contract's lifecycle.
 It composes a timeline series of simulated events.

+#### Preconditions

+* That the code is being run in Simulation Mode.

+#### Process

+1. For each scenario event defined in SCENARIO_EVENT for the scenario, the simulation process is performed on the contract's code in SC_CODE.

 ### Simulated Events